DogeDevYT/doge-hacked-client/README.md

 # doge-hacked-client
 HAACCCXXXX!!!!

-# I DID NOT CREATE SOME OF THESE FILES' CREATORS INCLUDE:
+# I DID NOT CREATE SOME OF THESE FILES, CREATORS INCLUDE:
 -superblaubeere27
 -mintycodes
+-GA Let's Codes
 -and several others